opsmartin/portfolio-static-page/_posts/2025-06-25-lessons-from-deploying-onprem-LLM-cost-effectively.md

 ---
 layout: post
-title: "Lessons from deploying an LLM chatbot on a shoestring budget"
+title: "Lessons from deploying on-premises LLM cost effectively"
-date: 2025-06-16
+date: 2025-06-25
-categories: [general]
+categories:
+  - AI
+  - LLM
+  - On-Premises
+  - Infrastructure
+  - CD
+  - Cost-Optimization
 ---

-Developing an autoscaling GPU cluster for [M. Zilinec](https://linkedin.com/in/matus-zilinec)'s LLM powered parsers, one of the first of its kind to process the Czech language.
+Developing infrastructure for [M. Zilinec](https://linkedin.com/in/matus-zilinec)'s [on-prem LLM powered data extraction pipeline](https://pactus.ai/), one of the first of its kind to process the Czech language.

 ## Problem at hand

-- We needed to create infrastructure to support an LLM chatbot
+- We needed to create infrastructure to support an on-premises LLM document extraction pipeline
 - We didn't have any reliable bare metal GPU machine at hand
-- We needed to maintain low costs as much as possible - cloud GPU virtual machines get *EXPENSIVE*
+- We needed to maintain low costs as much as possible, as cloud GPU virtual machines can get *EXPENSIVE*

 ## Devising an architecture